On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Methodology

 After passing through all three convolutional blocks, the feature maps are reshaped into one-dimensional vectors using a flattening operation that preserves the batch dimension.
 For input images of size $8 \times 8$, each pooling layer reduces the spatial resolution by a factor of two, resulting in feature maps of size $1 \times 1$ at the final layer.
 Since the final block has 64 channels, this yields a flattened vector of length 64 per sample.

 To interface with the quantum component of the model, this 64-dimensional representation is projected down to a lower-dimensional space via a fully connected linear layer.
 Specifically, a linear transformation $\mathbb{R}^{64} \rightarrow \mathbb{R}^{n_q}$ is applied, where $n_q$ denotes the number of qubits used in the quantum layer.
+The meaning of $n_q$ remains the same throughout the whole paper, always signifying the number of qubits in the inserted quantum layer.
+And for all experiments, the number of qubits has been set to $n_q = 3$.
 This dimensionality reduction ensures that each input sample is mapped to a vector of length $n_q$, which is compatible with the input requirements of the quantum feature map and ansatz, enabling effective state preparation in the quantum circuit.
 The whole process is shown in \cref{tab:cnn-dim-reduction}.